M-Faried/todo-smis-redux-tan-stack/README.md

 * If it is not already installed on your machine, you need to install json-server package using "npm i json-server -g"
 * Open a terminal window and cd into json-server folder.
 * Run the command "npm run start" to start the json server that will provide the data for the example.
-* To run the application with only Redux or the one with Redux and react-query, open a new terminal and cd into one of the folders accordingly.
+* To run the application with only Redux (phase-1) or the one with Redux and react-query (phase-2), open a new terminal and cd into one of the folders accordingly.
 * Run the comand "npm install" to install all the dependencies in either folder.
 * Run the command "npm run start".